KevinFlanagan7/PP5-Golf-Shop/TESTING.md

 ### Unfixed Bugs

 An unfixed bug exists in the project regarding frontend input validation on the cart page.
-When testing input a quantity manually outside the specified range was entered.
-When clicking update the expected frontend validation message did not display.
+When testing an input quantity manually outside the specified range and clicking update the expected frontend validation message did not display.
 Consequently, when a large number is entered, the cart still updated with quantity and total cost for that number.
 As a workaround for this issue, backend validation has been implemented in the cart view to ensure that invalid quantities are handled appropriately.

 <details><summary>Known bug workaround</summary>